tinymce/tinymce-docs/_includes/configuration/formats.md

 ## formats

-This option enables you to override and add custom formats.
-A format is the style that get applied when you press the bold button inside the editor.
-TinyMCE is equipped with a text formatter engine that enables you to specify exactly what it should produce when the user clicks the bold button.
+This option enables you to override and add custom "formats" to the editor.

+A format is the style that get applied to text when you press, for example, the bold button inside the editor.
+TinyMCE is equipped with a text formatter engine that enables you to specify exactly what it should produce when the user clicks the bold button (in this example).

 Check out the [custom formats example](http://www.tinymce.com/tryit/custom_formats.php) for a demonstration of this option.

 ### Style merging

 Similar elements and styles will be merged by default to reduce the output HTML size.
-So for example if you select a word and select a font size and font face for it.
-It will merge these to styles into one span element instead of one span for each format type.
+So for example, if you select a word and select a font size and font face for it, it will merge these two styles into one `span` element instead of one `span` for **each format type**.

 ### Built in formats

 TinyMCE has some built in formats that you can override.
 These are:

 * alignleft
 * aligncenter